SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_IDP_Discovery.md

 ### Redundancy

-Redundancy is not defined in the driver.
+Redundancy is not defined in the connector.

 ## How to Use

-This driver is only intended to be used as part of DataMiner IDP.
+This connector is only intended to be used as part of DataMiner IDP.

 For more information on how to use DataMiner IDP, refer to the DataMiner Help.